vijay-jaisankar/ML_TA_IIITB_2022/CONTRIBUTING.md

 - The issue will be resolved through the PR
 - This is to add a level of abstraction and simplicity when it comes to tracking features and bug (fixes).

+**For students of the `AI511 Machine Learning` course**

+- Please add your roll numbers at the start of the names of all of your task submission files.